toptal/haste-server/about.md

 `cat something | haste` # http://hastebin.com/1238193

-You can even take this a step further (on OSX) and cut out the last step of copying the URL with:
+You can even take this a step further, and cut out the last step of copying the URL with:

-`cat something | haste | pbcopy`
+* osx: `cat something | haste | pbcopy`
+* linux: `cat something | haste | xsel`

 After running that, the STDOUT output of `cat something` will show up at a URL which has been conveniently copied to your clipboard.